-36 credit hours are required for the master's in ICT, including 12 hours of core courses.
-Students are expected to complete twelve hours of required course work (600, 602, 668 & CJT 726) within the first 18 hours of their program of study with the exception of ICT 596 Practicum (to be taken after completion of 18 hours).
+36 credit hours are required for the master's in ICT, including 15 hours of core courses.
+Students are expected to complete twelve hours of required course work (600, 610, 650, 661 or other qualifying data science class) within the first 18 hours of their program of study with the exception of ICT 596 Practicum (to be taken after completion of 18 hours).
 Once the student has entered the final semester of course work, she/he will begin work on the program portfolio.